 After giving it much thought, Reddy grudgingly agreed to a man’s dying wish, setting up a fight with a brawler named Bill Brennan.

-Miske stayed away from the gym as he told Reddy he would, instead taking as time with his family as he could, suggesting that this fight was a suicide mission especially after seeing how Miske cut a figure of a man waiting for the visit from the grim reaper mixed with the fact that Brennan had already gone the distance with notable puncher, Jack Dempsey.
+Miske stayed away from the gym as he told Reddy he would, instead taking as much time with his family as he could, suggesting that this fight was a suicide mission especially after seeing how Miske cut a figure of a man waiting for the visit from the grim reaper mixed with the fact that Brennan had already gone the distance with notable puncher, Jack Dempsey.

 True to his word, Miske turned up on November 7th in Omaha surviving four rounds before amazingly scoring a knockout win that cashed a cheque of $2,400.